Social Services Case Manager

 Job Title: Social Services Case Manager

-The Social Services Case Manager reports to the Integrated Services Manager and works independently, as well as collaboratively with a multi-disciplinary team, to ensure excellent service provision to older adults 60 and over.
+The Social Services Case Manager works primarily to assist older adults in the Transitional Housing Program, who are in the process of finding permanent housing after being homeless or housing insecure.
+This position reports to the VP of Health & Social Services and works independently, as well as collaboratively with a multi-disciplinary team, to ensure excellent service provision to older adults ages 60 and up.

-- Develops and implements a plan of care for clients’ unmet needs, including supportive referrals to other community-based agencies.
+- Develops and implements a plan of care alongside program participants for clients’ unmet needs, including supportive referrals to other community-based agencies.

 - Manages a caseload dependent upon both walk-in and appointment hours.

-- Completes efficient, timely and accurate charting and notation of client efforts and referrals.
+- Completes efficient, timely and accurate documentation of client efforts and referrals.

-- Adheres to established policies and procedures, provides excellent customer service and demonstrates ability to work in an inter-disciplinary setting.
+- Adheres to established policies and procedures, provides excellent customer service and demonstrated ability to work in an inter-disciplinary setting.

 - Provides advocacy and outreach to the community and fellow stakeholders.